dirkpetersen/our-chat/README.md

 ### <a name='env'></a>.env

-Please find these settings in ~/.env and enable them
+Please find these LDAP settings in ~/.env and enable them.
+If you decide to not use LDAP please review the `allowedDomains` setting in `librechat.yaml`

 ```
 vi ~/.env